Seasoned Traveller

 There’s a vague sense of magical realism when you sit down at tiny Chooka’s cafe in Brunswick.
 An ethereal Studio Ghibli soundtrack wafts from the Mission Style building’s ivy-fringed archways.
 Dappled sunlight twirls across the outdoor tables, while the resident cat – the cafe’s namesake – slinks between chair legs.
 It’s sincere, serene and an insight into Japanese dining customs.

-Kogoro and Rubi Kubo took over Chooka’s in 2023 after working for the previous owner.
+Kogoro and Ruri Kubo took over Chooka’s in 2023 after working for the previous owner.
 They specialise in omusubi (also known as musubi and onigiri), rice formed into balls and triangles that's swaddled, speckled or stuffed with ingredients.
 The Japanese word for omusubi (お結び) is similar to the word for “knot”, and refers both literally and symbolically to connection.

 “Omusubi is very family food in Japan,” says Kogoro.
 “It is not something special, but we believe things which are homemade, handmade, heart-warming food will make people happy.
 I even believe that could be helpful for the peace of the world.”